-Prerequisites: None Corequisites: None DANC 1100 Ballet I
+DANC 1100 Ballet I

-This course is an introduction to the theory and practice of classical and modern ballet.
-It will emphasize ballet discipline, correct posture, alignment and muscular control to improve health and the appearance of the physical body.
-Ballet history will be explored in the form of research, video and movement.
+This course introduces students to the theory and practice of a beginning classical ballet technique.
+It emphasizes discipline, posture, alignment, balance and muscular control necessary for the execution of basic ballet barre and center exercises.
+Movement is presented by means of demonstration, description and exploration.
 This course is repeatable for credit.